benjymous/annotations/sandman/sandman.44.md

   **Homo sylvestris**: An obsolete classification of the orangutan, meaning "man of the woods", which is also the literal translation of the Malay phrase which became the common name.
 Note that taxonomy did not begin to standardize until the 1732 publication of Carl von Linne's great botanical treatise on the subject.

-  The earliest known citation of "orangutan" in English dates from 1691.
+  The earliest known citation of "**orangutan**" in English dates from 1691.

   In 1699, Edward Tyson published a treatise on the anatomy of what he called an Orang-Outang (which was actually a baby chimpanzee), based on a dissection he performed in June and July 1698.
 The chimp had come from Angola and had died on the ship two months earlier in April.
 The skeleton was displayed for many years at the British Museum, and may still be visible there.
 The body pictured here is clearly an adult orangutan.
 ObPratchett: Ook!